-Neutropenic sepsis may be defined as fever > 38° or features of sepsis* in a patient with a neutrophil count of < 0.5 x 109/L.
+Neutropenic sepsis may be defined as fever > 38° or features of sepsis* in a patient with a neutrophil count of < 0.5 x 109/L (or expected to fall to below 0.5).

 Neutropenia refers to a fall in the level of circulating neutrophils.
 The severity of neutropenia is dependent on the ‘absolute neutrophil count’ (ANC).
 A normal neutrophil count ranges from 2.5-7 x109/L.